 Bob Newhart’s character in the following sketch beat Alpert’s quick-fix record by a mile.
 He could do it in just two words.
 Watch it, have a laugh, and feel free to leave a comment below.

 If you want change that takes more than two words, read up on the differences between short-term counseling and therapy.
-If you’d like to learn more, reach out to me here.
+If you’d like to learn more, contact me here.
 I look forward to speaking with you.